 Walk through the Beaux Arts Masterpiece and my favorite building in New York City.
 As the largest train terminal in the world, Grand Central Terminal is a top destination for locals and travelers with dining and shopping along with commuter trains and subways.

-The ceiling of the main concourse features an astronomical ceiling, a four-sided brass clock and Tennessee marble was used for the stairs and the floor.
+The ceiling of the main concourse features an astronomical ceiling, a four-sided brass clock and Tennessee marble on the stairs and the floor.
 The exterior features granite with expanses of divided-light windows and sculptures.

-Lots of options for dining, The Oyster Bar, is the oldest business in Grand Central and offers an iconic NYC dining spot.
-Or walk to the concourse level for more casual dining, with options like Shake Shack and Jaquest Torres Ice Cream.
+There are lots of options for dining.
+The Oyster Bar is the oldest business in Grand Central and offers an iconic NYC dining spot.
+Or walk to the concourse level for more casual dining, with options like Shake Shack.
 Grand Central Market offers prepared food, coffee, cut flowers and specialty food items.

 After dinner, it’s time to see a Broadway show.
 If this is your kids’ first theater production, I recommend a Disney on Broadway show.